alessandrocarrese/circadian-hacks/papers/06_window_glass_nir_deficit.md

 ### 4.1 The NIR Deficit as Unintended Consequence

-Low-E coating technology was developed to improve thermal performance, and the NIR blocking is a direct consequence of this goal—NIR solar radiation contributes to solar heat gain.
+Low-E coating technology was developed to improve thermal performance, and the NIR blocking is a direct consequence of this goal-NIR solar radiation contributes to solar heat gain.
 However, the biological implications of chronic NIR deprivation were not considered in coating design.

 The 8.4% NIR deficit in modern Low-E windows means that indoor light is spectrally different from outdoor light in ways that may affect:
 - Photobiomodulation-mediated cellular processes